Raynaldi-DC/Certificates/README.md

  - SQL [(click to navigate)](https://github.com/Raynaldi-DC/Certificates/edit/main/README.md#sql)
  - Others [(click to navigate)](https://github.com/Raynaldi-DC/Certificates/edit/main/README.md#others)

+If you would like to see my complete collection of certificates, including those from events and seminars, you can visit this [Google Drive folder](https://drive.google.com/drive/folders/17z1lHjwYIbUeiycSPAZ9ct-hGOag0g8v).

 ## Cloud Computing
 **Google Cloud Data Analytic**
 Issued By : Google